LBNL-UCB-STI/beam/docs/devops.rst

 12. If everything went well, the beginning of the output should show that the service is active and configured to start at boot::

-  jenkins.service - LSB: Start Jenkins at boot queueStartTime
+  jenkins.service - LSB: Start Jenkins at boot time
   Loaded: loaded (/etc/init.d/jenkins; bad; vendor preset: enabled) Active:active (exited) since Thu 2017-04-20 16:51:13 UTC; 2min 7s ago
   Docs: man:systemd-sysv-generator(8)